ritugautam794/Lead-Scoring-and-Propensity-Matching/README.md

 ![image](https://github.com/user-attachments/assets/787fe02b-1b70-4daa-93a4-2f7baab47f7e)

 ## Propensity Score Matching

-Propensity score matching is used to compare conversion rates between two lead sources: 'Google' and 'Direct Traffic'.
+Propensity score matching is used to compare conversion rates between two lead sources: 'Google' and 'Direct Traffic'.The propensity score is the predicted probability that a given lead comes from the 'Google' source rather than 'Direct Traffic'.
+These scores help match leads from both sources with similar characteristics.

 - Objective: The goal is to determine the effect of the lead source (either 'Google' or 'Direct Traffic') on conversion rates while controlling for other variables.
 - Data Preparation: The dataset is prepared by encoding lead sources into binary form: 'Google' as 1 and 'Direct Traffic' as 0.
 This binary encoding is necessary for logistic regression, which is used to calculate propensity scores.
 - Logistic Regression: A logistic regression model is fit using the lead source as the dependent variable and other features as independent variables.
--
-The propensity score is the predicted probability that a given lead comes from the 'Google' source rather than 'Direct Traffic'.
-These scores help match leads from both sources with similar characteristics.

-Matching Process:Using the PsmPy library, nearest neighbor matching is performed.
+Matching Process: Using the PsmPy library, nearest neighbor matching is performed.
 Each lead from the 'Google' group is matched to a lead from the 'Direct Traffic' group with a similar propensity score within a specified caliper (0.2 in this case).
 This ensures that the matched leads are comparable.
 Balance Assessment:After matching, the dataset should be balanced regarding covariates between the two groups, reducing the confounding effects.
 Visualization by Plots:The plots are generated to assess and visualize the quality of the propensity score matching process and its impact on conversion rates.